Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-6.We are left with one function `function item:on_started()`.
+6. We are left with one function `function item:on_started()`.
 This function is used to set up the properties for your item.
 For example, shadow size, and sound when picked up.
 There are a lot of functions that can be used and I will cover the basic ones.

 ```lua
 local item = ...